Chemicals and the Cold: I Believe One Made The Other Lethal

 In the next six weeks, there were more occurrences of this sort with everything from a breeze in England causing hives to erupt on my legs, to leaning against a porcelain sink and getting hives on my midriff.

-Upon taking this log to the doctor, he did a simple ice cube test and informed me I have cold-induced urticaria.
+Upon taking this log to the doctor, he brought out an ice cube after reading it, he did a simple ice cube test and informed me I have cold-induced urticaria.
 In layman's language, I am allergic to cold.
 Cold temperatures.
 For me, temps below about 50 degrees induce my body to react.
 The cold temps cause my body to produce histamines creating hives both outside and INSIDE my body.
 If I eat cold food or breathe cold air, my throat will swell shut and I will die.
 If the cold radiates onto my heart from what is passing through my esophagus, it swells and will stop.
+Eating a bowl of Breyer's ice cream, almost killed me.
 If anything cold i.e. air, surface, food, water touches me, my body reacts in a very negative and potentially fatal way.
-Fun, huh?
 I fall into the lake?
 I'm a goner.
 Get locked out of the house on a cold morning?
 I'm a goner.
 There are worse allergies though, so I consider myself lucky.

 There is no cure, only prevention.
 Curiously enough, it affects my life in ways I'd not foreseen, even in the summer.
 It's complicated.
 My allergist informed me that something caused my immune system to become permanently altered, thereby causing this reaction.